manfredsteyer/2019_08_26/tddd_en.md

 > As you just use `ng generate library` instead of `ng generate module` there is not more effort for you.
 However, you get a cleaner structure, improved maintainability, and less coupling.

 The switch ``directory`` provided by Nx specifies an optional subdirectory where the libraries are to be put.
-This way, they can be **grouped by domain** within the library file system:
+This way, they can be **grouped by domain**:

 ![Monorepo with domains](folder.png)